AndreaMercatanti/AndreaMercatanti.github.io/index.md

 - **Effects of eligibility for central bank purchases on corporate bond spreads**.
 (2020) with T. Makinen, F. Li, and A. Silvestrini. _Bank for International Settlements (BIS) Working Papers n.
 894_.

 ## Works in progress
-[comment]: <> (- **Retrospective causal inference via elapsed time-weighted matrix completion, with an evaluation of the effect of the Schengen Area on the labour market of border regions**, with A. Albanese, F. Li, and J. Poulos.)
+- **Retrospective causal inference via elapsed time-weighted matrix completion, with an evaluation of the effect of the Schengen Area on the labour market of border regions**, with A. Albanese, F. Li, and J. Poulos.
 - **Spillover effects of central bank asset purchases** with T. Makinen and A. Silvestrini.

 # Contacts